 1. Make A List Of Favorites

 Weight loss is a mind game, so first, you need to apply a little psychology and establish which foods you will have the most trouble resisting.
 To do this, make a list of the foods you love and imagine never being able to eat them again.
 The unhealthy foods we have a strong emotional attachment to are our ´High Sacrifice Foods´ (HSFs) and the foods we think we could live without are our ´Low Sacrifice Foods´ (LSFs).
 Most people have less than six HSFs and only eat unhealthy foods they are not particularly attached to out of habit, such as ordering a meal deal when they really just wanted a burger, or eating cookies when they get in from work as an easy snack.
 You should eliminate the LSFs from your diet, but you can continue to eating HSFs in moderation, and through portion control strategies, such as taking the time to concentrate on what you´re eating and really savoring the tastes and flavors.
 It is also important to eat your HSF earlier in the day, rather than saving it as a treat; research has shown that overeating later is more likely if we feel we have deprived ourselves earlier in the day.
-And, as this forum post shows, this method of treating yourself earlier on in the day is one that has really worked for one of our many phentermine forum users, who has lost over 40 lbs with phentermine while still eating cake and other treats.
+And, this method of treating yourself earlier on in the day is one that has really worked for one of our support group members, who has lost over 40 lbs with phentermine while still eating cake and other treats.

 2. Create Healthier Versions Of Your Favorites At Home